adichin/Multi-variate-analysis-using-R/README.md

 #Are there any variables which is highly related to target variable?

-#What can of models can be used?
+#What kind of models can be used?

-#If all these attributes are related significantly then can we find the popularity of movie?
+#If all these attributes are related significantly, can we find the popularity of movie?